Master Terms of Service

 6.7.3.

-EU AI Act Compliance.
-The European Union Artificial Intelligence Act (AI Act) establishes requirements for high-risk AI systems, including those used in healthcare.
-To the extent the AI Act applies to the Platform or Customer’s use thereof, the parties acknowledge that: (a) Corti, as the provider of the AI system, will be responsible for compliance with provider obligations under the AI Act, including conformity assessments, technical documentation, quality management, and registration requirements; (b) Customer will be responsible for deployer obligations under the AI Act, including human oversight, monitoring, incident reporting, and ensuring appropriate use in accordance with instructions; and (c) the parties will cooperate in good faith to fulfil their respective obligations, which may include Corti providing necessary technical documentation and Customer providing feedback on system performance and incidents.
-Corti reserves the right to update this Agreement, the Documentation, or the Platform to comply with AI Act requirements as they become effective, and may pass through reasonable, documented costs of compliance to Customer in accordance with Section 2.22.
+AI Regulation Compliance.
+AI Regulation Compliance. (a) EU AI Act – Platform Infrastructure.
+To the extent Platform Infrastructure qualifies as a general-purpose AI (GPAI) model under the EU AI Act, Corti will comply with applicable GPAI provider obligations, including model documentation, training data transparency, and copyright compliance obligations.
+Customers using Platform Infrastructure to build their own AI systems are independently responsible for their own AI Act provider or deployer obligations (as applicable), including conformity assessment, registration, technical documentation, and ongoing compliance for such systems.
+Corti will provide model documentation and technical information to support Customer’s compliance with applicable AI Act requirements. (b) EU AI Act – Corti Products.
+For Corti Products that are AI systems subject to the EU AI Act (including where such products are also medical devices), the parties acknowledge that: (i) Corti, as the provider of the AI system, will be responsible for compliance with provider obligations under the AI Act, including conformity assessments, technical documentation, quality management, registration, and post-market monitoring; (ii) Customer, as the deployer, will be responsible for deployer obligations under the EU AI Act, including human oversight, monitoring system operation, incident reporting, and ensuring use in accordance with instructions; and (iii) the parties will cooperate in good faith to fulfil their respective obligations, including Corti providing necessary technical documentation and Customer providing feedback on system performance and incidents. (c) Other AI Regulation.
+To the extent other laws or regulations governing AI systems apply to the Corti Services, the allocation of obligations shall follow the same framework: Corti will comply with applicable provider or developer obligations for Corti Products, and Customer is solely responsible for all regulatory compliance for products Customer builds using Platform Infrastructure. (d) Updates.
+Corti reserves the right to update the Documentation, Platform Infrastructure, or Corti Products to comply with the EU AI Act requirements or other applicable AI regulations as they become effective, and may pass through reasonable, documented costs of compliance to Customer in accordance with Section 3.12.

 6.7.4.